How the Bite-R works

 How It Works

-The Bite-R is designed to provide tactile cuing within the oral mechanism to allow the child to achieve correct tongue placement and accompanying tension/stability.
+The Bite-R is designed to provide tactile oral cueing to allow the child to achieve correct tongue placement and accompanying tension/stability.

 Our device is not designed to be placed in the mouth WHILE the child is talking or attempting to produce any speech sounds.
 It is designed to be used between elicitations to cure the child for correct tongue placement.

 As speech-language pathologists, we tend to focus on the retroflexed or the bunched R. However, according to a study performed at the University of Cincinnati while using sonography, there are 21 tongue positions in which a perfect R can be achieved.
 (Boyce, Suzanne E et al. “Acquiring rhoticity across languages: An ultrasound study of differentiating tongue movements.”
 Clinical linguistics & phonetics vol. 30,3-5 (2016): 174-201.)

 When using the Bite-R and increasing awareness of the articulator, the child develops a better understanding of what their tongue is actually doing in his/her mouth.

 With the Bite-R, when a child bites on the bite plates, the jaw is stabilized and the lips protrude into a “sh” shape.
 The child then slides the tongue under the elastic and is given a command to pull up and back with the elastic band.
 As this happens, the tongue’s lateral edges are stabilized on the insides of the upper back molars achieving the tongue tension and position necessary to produce R.